 Distance from Chicago: 66 miles; 1 hour, 15 minute drive

-Wilmot used to be in the same class as suburban joke “resorts” like Villa Olivia or Four Lakes, but the little mountain just across the Wisconsin border has seen some significant upgrades since Vail Resorts purchased the property in 2016 and sunk in $13 million worth of renovations.
-Featuring 120 skiable acres, 25 trails, 11 lifts, four terrain parks, and a 22-lane tubing hill, Wilmot still is nowhere near being in the same conversation as Vail’s signature properties out West.
+Wilmot used to be in the same class as suburban resorts that don’t amount to much more than a few slushy bunny hills, but the little mountain just across the Wisconsin border has seen some significant upgrades since Vail Resorts purchased the property in 2016 and cashed in $13 million worth of renovations.
+Featuring 120 skiable acres, 25 trails, 11 lifts, four terrain parks, and a 22-lane tubing hill, Wilmot is nowhere near being in the same conversation as Vail’s signature properties out West.
 But it does provide for some nice practice runs about as close to home as you can get.

 Distance from Chicago: 90 miles; 1.5-hour drive

 You probably know Alpine Valley as that place where you saw Dave Matthews that one time in high school.
-In winter, it’s the closest thing Chicago has to a respectable ski establishment.
-With a top elevation of 1,040 feet and a vertical drop of 388 feet, its 90 acres of skiable terrain located in a rolling forested area about 20 minutes north of Lake Geneva is basic but still fun—providing a diverse ski experience for all ages with 12 lifts, three terrain parks, night skiing, and ski-in/ski-out accommodations.
+In winter, however, it’s the closest thing Chicagoland has to a respectable ski establishment.
+With a top elevation of 1,040 feet and a vertical drop of 388 feet, the 90 acres of skiable terrain is situated in a rolling forested area about 20 minutes north of Lake Geneva.
+It might be basic, but it’s definitely a thrill, providing a diverse ski experience for all ages with 12 lifts, three terrain parks, night skiing, and ski-in, ski-out accommodations, to boot.

 Distance from Chicago: 159 miles; 2.5-hour drive